contentful/contentful.js/README.md

 * X-Contentful-User-Agent: `sdk contentful.js/1.2.3; platform node.js/1.2.3; os macOS/1.2.3`
  (Automatically generated)

+ #### proxy (default: `undefined`)
+Axios proxy configuration.
+See the [axios request config documentation](https://github.com/mzabriskie/axios#request-config) for further information about the supported values.

 #### resolveLinks (default: `true`)
 Turn off to disable link resolving.

 #### retryOnError (default: `true`)
 By default, this SDK is retrying requests which resulted in a 500 server error and 429 rate limit response.
 Set this to `false` to disable this behavior.

+#### logHandler (default: `function (level, data) {}`)
+Errors and warnings will be logged by default to the node or browser console.
+Pass your own log handler to intercept here and handle errors, warnings and info on your own.

 ### Reference documentation